joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditional_JS.md

 ```

 > Try it yourself!
-Experiment with differnet conditionals and outcomes.
+Experiment with different conditionals and outcomes.

 ## Switch Statements
 Switch statemes evaluate similarly to `if - else if - else` statements.
 They take in an expression and depending on the value of